alatnet/Lumberyard-SQLite-Gem/README.md

 Any function that has a parameter that is for a function, i.e. "void foo(void(\*)(void\*))".
 Any function that uses argument variation, i.e. "void foo(...)".
 Any function that returns or has parameters of void \*.
 (UTF-16 base functions use these.)
+Any function that has multidimentional array returns or parameters, i.e. "void foo(int **mdarray)"
 String functions.
 [Malloc Functions.](https://sqlite.org/c3ref/free.html) (For obvious reasons)